AE9RB/peaberry/README.md

 ## Windows Driver

-The audio interfaces work with standard OS drivers.
+The audio interfaces use standard OS drivers.
 The control interface requires a driver on Windows.
 The PE0FKO libusb drivers work but require a small change to the inf file.  (&MI_00 added to DeviceID)